ANSH71110/Twitter-clone/README.md

 # README

-A clone of Twiiter with basic backend functionalities using Ruby on Rails
+A clone of Twitter with basic backend functionalities using Ruby on Rails

 Things you may want to cover: